 4. Save Water at Home with Low-Flow Toilets

 Your toilet is responsible for almost one-third of the water usage in a home.
 Switch your older toilets to low-flow WaterSense models to save water.
 These EPA-certified toilets use 20 percent less water than the federal standard.
 Dual flush toilets allow you to conserve even more water.
+If you need additional guidance toilet repair and replacement services available with Steve’s Plumbing.

 5. Take Shorter Showers